sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 4. Add resources by updating either Memory/ CPU or both.

 ### Adjust Logging Verbosity
 Since the entire context and response from the LLM is printed as logs.
 You might end up logging some sensitive information.
-Setting the environment vairable `MINIMAL_LOGGING` to `Y` should fix this issue.
+Setting the environment variable `MINIMAL_LOGGING` to `Y` should fix this issue.
 This should also reduce cloud logging costs.
-Mostly applies when the agent is deployed as a cloud run service.
+Please do this once you have verified the service initially.
+Changes to be made directly on Cloud Run service and it will result in restarting the service.
+Verify service logs after the change is made.